 - The author wrote Green Eggs and Ham on a bet!
 The bet was to write a book with only 50 words for $50.

 - He drove a car with a license plate that read, “GRINCH.”
+(Great fun fact to include in the Grinch lesson plan!)

 - Dr. Seuss said that the book Yertle the Turtle is “a deliberate parable of the life of Hitler.”